mstilkerich/rcmcarddav/doc/DBCOLLATE.md

 ## Requirements of RCMCardDAV

 RCMCardDAV avoids relying on the DBMS for sorting data because of the differences in available collations and operators.
-There is currently on exception mostly for legacy reasons.
-We should consider extending the Database class by an operation that enables ordering by the DBMS, which is especially useful in combination with a query with limited size of the result set.
-In this case, case insensitive sorting would be preferable for all fields that ordering would be performed on.
+However, when result limiting is applied (paging through the addressbook), it can only be used with DB-side filtering unless the limit is also performed inside RCMCardDAV, which means more and possibly a lot of data is uselessly transferred from the database.
+Case-insensitive sorting is preferable for all current use cases, so the order option of `Database::get()` is defined to sort ignoring case.

 More important is the impact on comparisons, which firstly affect the retrieval of data (for example, what records are presented to the user, and which are not), and `UNIQUE` constraints in the database that is affected by whether to